Big Data and AI Disillusionment

 Business Domain Experts > AI

 Your business domain experts are infinitely more valuable than AI to business intelligence.
 They can incorporate their contextual knowledge and proven experience into the analysis process.
-Giving them the ability to explore data in search of untapped opportunities, run rapid what-if analyses to uncover potential risk, and schedule automated alerts for specific events will result in truly impactful insights.
+Giving them the ability to explore data in search of untapped opportunities, run rapid what-if analyses to uncover potential risk or problems, and schedule automated alerts for specific events will result in truly impactful insights.

 The (possibly literal) million-dollar question is, “How can we empower our business teams to surface the insights they need?”
 To generate meaningful insights today, you need a BI solution that supports business teams and data teams alike.
 Here’s what to consider.